Nn1X/Nn1X/README.md

 - 👋 Hi, I’m @Nn1X 👉👈
-- I’m interested in ASP.net Core MVC developing.
+- I’m interested in ASP NET developing.
-- I’m looking to collaborate on more experienced developers on the platform ASP or Blazor
 - How to reach me: you can write me on gmail - aryrate@gmail.com

 <!---